donomii/authentigate/README.md

 ## authentigate-token

 This is the revocable session token that the client is currently using.
-You can use this to construct automatic login urls that will work with e.g. curl
+You can use this to construct automatic login urls that will work with e.g. curl.
+You should show this to the user, you should never use this as a key for user data.

 ## authentigate-base-url

-The **external** base url of your website (with session token)
+The **external** base url of your website (with session token).
+Used mainly to allow you to create links to other microservices.

 ## authentigate-top-url

 The **external** base url of your microservice (with session token).
-You would add your API path to the end of this.
+You add your API path to the end of this.